Former Amazon exec aims to repeat logistics growth at Flexport

 Among other things, Flexport is teaming with Amazon rival Shopify Inc SHOP.TO to help that platform's sellers manage and track ocean cargo shipments.

-Flexport also offers a service that helps small customers combine orders to fill an ocean container - enabling them to choose lower-cost sea freight and avoid pricey air transportation.
+Later this year, Flexport will launch a service that helps Shopify sellers combine orders to fill an ocean container - enabling them to choose lower-cost sea freight and avoid pricey air transportation.
+It will also open that service to other users.

+"We want to put more people on the (winning side) of the tug-of-war," Clark told Reuters.

 Privately held Flexport is one of the most valuable logistics startups after raising more than $2 billion in funding.
 Its investors include KKR & Co Inc KKR.N, SoftBank 9984.T Vision Fund and Shopify.